Go to the University of Toronto home page

 Approval Date

-• All supervisors will receive an email when their positions are approved.
+• All supervisors will receive an email to share the update on their positions

 Thursday March 19, 2026 (by end of day)